top of page

 Unfortunately, we did not make it to either of these 'attractions.'

 But Whit, Rhythm, and I shopped in every store there, including the spa's store, and the sales ladies were all VERY nice and accommodating - especially when I thought I lost my phone.
-Alas, my son had it with him in his room.
-FML, that's an ADHD brain for you unmedicated.
+Unfortunately, my son had it in his room.
+FML, that's an ADHD brain for you, unmedicated.
 But we found some good stuff in the stores there, and it was a fun experience.

 The resort also has unexpected little perks for family fun.
-There is an array of games - a mini arcade, ping pong tables, a massive game of chess, and other games out on the lawn.
+There is an array of games: a mini arcade, ping-pong tables, a massive game of chess, and other games on the lawn.

 This is a minor issue, but other Ritz Carltons seem a bit more lively at night.
 This one has Jack Dusty's, but it seems to quiet down pretty early.
 Other properties have had DJ's, piano bars, etc., but this one did not.
 So, if you're looking for chill and quiet - this is great.